ezakhar/help/en/basics/training-plan-management.md

 ![Plan Description](https://264710.selcdn.ru/assets/images/_new/methodology/tp-create-description-2.png)

 Describe the plan as you want to.
 For plans intended for sale, description is displayed on the plan page in the Store and greatly affect the plan selection.
-Make it impressive and memorable, use text formattin, insert images and links to videos.
+Make it impressive and memorable, use text formatting, insert images and links to videos.

 #### Tab “Samples” {#samples}